Skip to main content

 Overview

-Cloud.gov implements defense-in-depth security protections against malicious traffic, including Web Application Firewall (WAF) rules, rate limiting, and DDoS mitigation.
+Cloud.gov implements defense-in-depth security protections against malicious traffic, including Web Application Firewall (WAF) rules, rate limiting, DDoS mitigation, and container threat detection.
 These platform-level protections operate transparently to defend all customer applications while maintaining legitimate traffic flow.
 Understanding these protections helps agencies properly configure security testing and respond to potential false positives.

 Prerequisites